-TVP, "Zbliżenia", 15.03.2022 - Emily and her mother in hospital in Bydgoszcz
+TVP, "Zbliżenia", 15.03.2022

+Emilia and her mother in the hospital in Bydgoszcz

-Patients about our actions
+Hearing from patients about our actions

-Without your help we would not have succeeded.
+Without your help, we would not have succeeded.
 Thank you again!

 Good afternoon, dear Adrian!
 It is impossible to write everything...
 I wanted to thank you for your help, for your support for my son... (...)
 My God, what kind of people you are...!
 Like family.
 I also wanted to kiss the hands of your doctors and nurses...
 Thank you for this approach towards Ukrainian children.